Community detection in heterogeneous signed networks: Introduction

-In this paper, we first extend the definition of strong-balanced signed networks in \cite{tang2024population} to accommodate weak-balanced signed networks.
-We also provide a set of equivalence conditions for both strong- and weak-balanced signed networks, from both local and global perspectives.
+In this paper, we first provide a new set of conditions for both strong- and weak-balanced signed networks, from both local and global perspectives.
 Built upon the global perspective, we then propose a signed block $\beta$-model to explicitly incorporate the strong or weak balance structures in heterogeneous signed networks.
 Particularly, it introduces two sets of parameters to capture each node's distinct connection tendencies within its own community and across different communities.
-The identifiability of the signed block $\beta$-model is established by exploiting properties of the bipartite graph, and an efficient alternating updating algorithm is developed to optimize the resulting negative log-likelihood function for parameter estimation.
-More importantly, the asymptotic consistencies of the block $\beta$-model are established in terms of both probability estimation and community detection.
+The identifiability of the signed block $\beta$-model is established by exploiting properties of the bipartite graph, and an efficient two-step algorithm is developed to solve the resulting optimization problem and recover the community membership.
+More importantly, the asymptotic consistencies of the signed block $\beta$-model are established in terms of both parameter estimation and community detection.
 Its advantages are also supported in numerical experiments on various synthetic signed networks and a real-world international relationship network.

-The main contribution of the proposed signed block $\beta$-model is that it provides a novel framework to statistically model strong and weak balance structures in signed networks.
-It also generalizes the traditional $\beta$-model \citep{chatterjee2011random, 10.1214/12-AOS1078, chen2021analysis} by incorporating community structures while preserving its capacity to capture node heterogeneity.
-For each node, two sets of parameters are introduced to model its tendency to positively or negatively connect with other nodes within the same community or across different communities.
-Such a treatment not only incorporates community structure in each node's connection tendency, but also admits more substantial node heterogeneity than existing models \citep{chen2021analysis, shao20212, cucuringu2021regularized}.
-Moreover, a novel set of identifiability conditions for the proposed signed block $\beta$-model is established by leveraging techniques from the graph theory.
-The theoretical techniques developed here can be applicable to identifiability analyses of other network models involving community structures, and thus are of independent interest.

-The remainder of this paper is organized as follows.
-Section 2 formally gives the definition of strong and weak balance in signed networks.
-Section 3 presents the signed block $\beta$-model, establishes its identifiability conditions, and develops an efficient alternative updating scheme to tackle the resulting optimization task.
-Section 4 provides a rigorous theoretical analysis of the proposed signed block $\beta$-model and quantifies its asymptotic behaviors in both probability estimation and community detection.
-Section 5 examines the numeric performance of the signed block $\beta$-model via extensive experiments on both synthetic and real-world signed networks.
-Finally, Section 6 concludes the paper with a brief summary.
-Technical proofs of the main theorems are provided in the Appendix, whereas auxiliary lemmas are contained in the Supplementary Material.